What is emotional immaturity? How do you recognize it and what causes it?

 If you have been asking yourself these questions, it’s great that you came across this article.
-I’m going to tell you all about emotionally immature people, and you’ll get to find out how to recognize them.
+I’m going to tell you all about emotionally immature people, and you’ll get to find out how you can recognize them.

 Being immature is a problem, especially when it comes to having a healthy relationship.
 You want to be in a relationship with someone who’s mature and not with a crybaby.

-You will see by the signs I’m going to mention that these people don’t know how to behave in a relationship.
+You will see the signs that show that these people truly don’t know how to behave in a relationship.
 Instead of making compromises, they will try to do whatever they want and get their own way.

 What is emotional immaturity?